akhilrao/akhilrao.github.io/_posts/2018-06-05-zero-dawn-economy.md

 ### The long-run effects of a little more GAIA

 GAIA, the force for good fighting HADES in this world, wants to improve the ecosystem so that it can support more life + more diverse life.
 GAIA's main tool for doing this is producing machines through the Cauldrons, and having them shepherd the world's ecological development*.
 These are the same machines and Cauldrons that HADES hijacks.
-We can think about the effects of GAIA getting a little stronger on the open access hunting rate by looking at the derivative of $H^{OA}_t$ with respect to $K$, since she is improving the ecosystem.
+We can think about the effects of GAIA getting a little stronger on the open access hunting rate by looking at the derivative of $$ H^{OA}_t $$ with respect to $$ K $$, since she is improving the ecosystem.
 The code from the HADES case can be repurposed for this.

 *Actually, HADES is a module of GAIA that's run amok.
 So in a sense, GAIA is both the force for good and the force for evil.